@synth_cinema: Review Roundup - You Must Whip It

 GET OUT (2017)

-Jordan Peele's directorial debut is a mixture of eerie chills and offbeat comedy, in a story about a young black man meeting his white girlfriend's wealthy parents for the first time.
-This initial premise of course offers a variety of real life unease for any new couple but the addition of worries about race relations and the extra culture clash elements give it all a few more layers.
-Mixing this up with familiar plot ideas about someone being trapped with weird people in an isolated place provides a good foundation for creepy feelings, awkward family drama and tested romantic relationships.
+Jordan Peele's directorial debut is a mixture of eerie chills and offbeat comedy, in a story about a young man meeting his girlfriend's wealthy parents for the first time.
+This premise itself offers enough real life unease for any new couple but the addition of worries about race relations and the extra culture clash elements give it all a few more layers.
+Mixing this up with a familiar plot about someone being trapped with weird people in an isolated place provides a good foundation for creepy feelings, awkward family drama and tested romantic relationships.
 I'm sure their big garden party get together falling on this same weekend is just a coincidence.

 Overall the subtext is a little too on the nose, and in terms of actual horror movie moments things are a little too low key considering just how weird and twisted both the scares and the comedy could have been.
-I expected something far more unnerving and a lot funnier looking back at the kinds of TV skits the director has been involved in.
+It should have been something far more unnerving and a lot funnier looking back at the kinds of TV skits the director has been involved in.
 It's a well made piece of work, with good measured pacing and a fun cast that all deliver solid performances.
-There are also some memorable moments in the second act that provide the first few hints something odd is going on at the family residence.
+There are also some memorable moments in the second act that provide the first hints something odd is going on at the family residence.
 The sequences involving the mother's hypnotherapy skills and what the household employees seem to be doing is all great.
-However I would have liked to see the last 25 minutes go really off the rails instead of being so reserved.
+However, the last 25 minutes should have really gone off the rails instead of being so reserved.

 3/5